rlui001/Movie-Trailer-Website/README.md

 - Basic use of classes and methods in Python
-- Site generated with fresh_tomatoes.py, created by Udacity
+- fresh_tomatoes.py created by Udacity

+Instructions

+1. Locate the directory where the files are downloaded.
+2. Run main.py
+3. Enjoy!